VenusCh001/HackHurricane_tinkerbell/README.md

 ## Key Features

-- **Effortless Ambulance Booking:** With just a few clicks, users can book an ambulance, providing essential details about their emergencies.
+- **Effortless Ambulance Booking:** With just a few clicks, users can book an ambulance, and live track the ambulance.

 - **Optimized Routes:** Ambulance drivers can leverage the platform to determine the most efficient route to the nearest hospital, ensuring timely assistance.